 The resulting opinion is documented and provided to the potential seller, and it can range from just a few pages to dozens of pages, depending on the size and complexity of the property.

 Broker Opinion of Value vs. Appraisal

-An easy way to think about the difference between a broker opinion of value and an appraisal is that the first is more informal, while the latter is more formal.
+An easy way to think about the difference between a broker opinion of value and an appraisal is that a BOV is more informal while ab appraisal is more formal.

 A broker opinion of value is requested by a property owner and it is often performed free of charge by a broker in the hope of earning the owner’s business.
 The resulting value is just the broker’s opinion only, and typically does not carry weight with lenders and investors.

 An appraisal is a formal document completed by a certified appraiser, who must go through a lengthy training and certification process for this role.
 In addition, the methods used to value the property in appraisal are more rigorous and must meet standards set forth by an oversight body.
 The appraisal is usually ordered by a bank or lender, and the resulting value is considered to be “official” for the purposes of obtaining a loan.

 Despite their differences, one way that a broker opinion of value and an appraisal are similar is in the data used to arrive at a determination of value.
 Both will create a stabilized pro forma for the property and use the resulting Net Operating Income (NOI) as a basis for value.
 They will also look at NOI for comparable properties, prices achieved in comparable sales, and market based cap rates.
 Finally, they may both use one of the major valuation approaches—the income approach, sales comparison approach, or cost approach—to arrive at a final value of the property.

 What to Look for in a Broker Opinion of Value